Sollimann/bonsai/examples/README.md

 `cargo run --bin simple_npc_ai`

+## Reactive composites (`ReactiveSequence` + `ReactiveSelect`)

+Two short console demos in one binary, showing how the reactive composites differ from their stateful counterparts:

+- **`ReactiveSequence`** — chase the enemy while it stays visible.
+When visibility flips off mid-chase, the running `Chase` aborts on the very next tick because the leading `EnemyVisible` condition is re-evaluated from scratch.
+A regular `Sequence` would resume the running child and keep chasing.
+- **`ReactiveSelect`** — priority preemption.
+Try `Attack` first; while the enemy is out of range, attack fails and the composite falls through to `Chase`.
+Once the enemy enters range, the next tick aborts the chase and switches to attack.

+`cargo run --bin reactive_chase`

 ## Boids flocking

 Constructing boids flocking behavior by copying the same behavior tree across many agents.